FrederikDG/FrederikDG.github.io/src/data/blog-posts/tutorial-wasteland.md

 ---
-title: The Tutorial Wasteland - When Everything You Find Is Already Outdated
+title: The Tutorial Wasteland
 slug: tutorial-wasteland
 publishDate: 02 July 2025
 description: Why finding good VR development resources feels like archaeology
 ---

-# The Tutorial Wasteland - When Everything You Find Is Already Outdated
+# Outdated Tutorial Hell

-I've been banging my head against VR development for a few weeks now, and one thing has become crystal clear: the tutorial landscape is a complete mess.
+been banging head against VR development for weeks and one thing's crystal clear: tutorial landscape is complete mess.

-## The Unity Version Problem
+## the Unity version problem

-Here's what happens every time I try to follow a VR tutorial:
+here's what happens every time i try following VR tutorial:

-"Welcome to this Unity VR tutorial!
-First, make sure you're using Unity 2019.4..."
+"Welcome to Unity VR tutorial!
+First make sure you're using Unity 2019.4..."

-Nope.
-Next video.
+nope. next video.

-"In this updated tutorial for Unity 2021, we'll be using the Oculus Integration package..."
+"Updated tutorial for Unity 2021, we'll use Oculus Integration package..."

-Also nope.
-That package is deprecated now.
+also nope. that package is deprecated.

-"Here's how to set up VR in Unity 2022 with the new XR Interaction Toolkit..."
+"Here's VR setup in Unity 2022 with new XR Interaction Toolkit..."

-Getting warmer, but still using the old input system.
+getting warmer but still using old input system.

-By the time I find a tutorial that uses the same Unity version I'm using (2022.3), it's either incomplete, assumes you already know half the setup, or is made by someone who clearly just figured this out themselves five minutes ago.
+by time i find tutorial using same Unity version i'm on (2022.3) it's either incomplete, assumes you know half the setup, or made by someone who figured it out five minutes ago.

-## The Package Apocalypse
+## package apocalypse

-This is where it gets really fun.
-VR development in Unity involves like six different packages that all need to play nice together:
+VR development involves like six packages that need to play nice:
 - XR Interaction Toolkit
 - XR Plugin Management
-- OpenXR or Oculus XR (pick your poison)
+- OpenXR or Oculus XR (pick poison)
 - Meta XR All-in-One SDK
-- Input System (not the legacy one)
+- Input System (not legacy one)
 - Universal Render Pipeline (maybe?)

-Each tutorial uses a different combination.
-Half of them don't mention which versions they're using.
-The other half use versions that don't exist anymore.
+each tutorial uses different combination. half don't mention versions. other half use versions that don't exist anymore.

-I spent an entire day following a tutorial that kept referring to the "Oculus Integration" package.
-Turns out that's been replaced by the Meta XR SDK, but nobody updated the tutorial.
-Cool.
+spent entire day following tutorial referencing "Oculus Integration" package. turns out that's been replaced by Meta XR SDK but nobody updated tutorial.

-## The Stack Overflow Problem
+## Stack Overflow archaeology

-When tutorials fail, you turn to Stack Overflow, right?
-Except VR development moves so fast that most Stack Overflow answers are about deprecated APIs.
+when tutorials fail you turn to Stack Overflow right? except VR moves so fast most answers are about deprecated APIs.

 "Just use OVRInput.Get() for controller input!"

-Sure, if you're still using the Oculus Integration package from 2021.
+sure, if you're still using Oculus Integration from 2021.

-"Here's how to set up hand tracking with the old system!"
+"Here's hand tracking setup with old system!"

-Great, but I need it to work with the new Input System that Unity's been pushing for two years.
+great but i need it working with new Input System Unity's been pushing for two years.

-## The Official Documentation Dance
+## official documentation maze

-You'd think Meta and Unity would have better documentation, and sometimes they do.
-But it's scattered across like five different sites:
+Meta and Unity do have better docs sometimes but it's scattered across five sites:
 - Unity's XR documentation
 - Meta's developer docs
-- The XR Interaction Toolkit manual
+- XR Interaction Toolkit manual
-- Random GitHub repos with "samples"
+- random GitHub repos with "samples"
-- Community wikis that may or may not be maintained
+- community wikis that may or may not be maintained

-And none of them agree on the "correct" way to do anything.
+none agree on "correct" way to do anything.

-## AI to the Rescue?
-Not Really

-I tried asking ChatGPT and Claude for help with specific VR problems.
-The responses are... creative.
-They'll confidently give you code that uses APIs that never existed, or mix syntax from different Unity versions in the same function.

-## What Actually Works
+## what actually works

-The most useful resources I've found are:
+most useful resources found:
-- Valem's YouTube channel (actually stays current)
+- Valem's YouTube channel (stays current)
-- The Unity XR samples repository (when it compiles)
+- Unity XR samples repository (when it compiles)
 - Meta's SDK documentation
-- Just reading the actual package documentation and figuring it out myself
+- reading actual package docs and figuring it out
-- Trial and error (so much trial and error)
+- trial and error (so much trial and error)

-## The Real Solution
+## the real solution

-Honestly?
-I've started treating every tutorial as a general guide rather than a step-by-step walkthrough.
-Take the concepts, ignore the specific package versions, and just try to make it work with whatever you're actually using.
+started treating every tutorial as general guide rather than step-by-step walkthrough. take concepts, ignore specific package versions, try making it work with what you're actually using.

-It's slower, but at least you're not constantly fighting deprecated APIs and missing components.
+slower but at least not constantly fighting deprecated APIs and missing components.

-The ironic thing is that VR development itself isn't that complicated.
-Getting a headset to track your movement and display stuff is pretty straightforward.
-But figuring out which current tutorial will actually work with your current setup?
-That's the real challenge.
+ironic thing is VR development itself isn't complicated. getting headset to track movement and display stuff is straightforward. figuring out which current tutorial will work with current setup? that's the real challenge.

-Maybe by the time I finish this project, I'll have enough working knowledge to spiritually make my own up-to-date tutorial.
-Or maybe everything will have changed again and I'll be just as lost as everyone else.
+maybe by time i finish this project i'll have enough knowledge to make my own up-to-date tutorial. or maybe everything will change again and i'll be just as lost as everyone else.